dotnet-demos/graphapi-sharepoint-moveitem/README.md

 # Demos how drive item can be moved between SharePoint Drives using Graph API via GraphSDK for .Net
+This is to show some fun in Graph API.
+Readers are allowed to decide its fun or lack of quality after testing.

+# Requirement
+Move a folder from one SharePoint drive to another drive in same site.

+# Current state
 The documentation of Graph API says the Patch on drive item cannot be used to move between drives.
 But it is working.

 > When tried in different environments it failed when moving folder with large sized files in it.
 The exception was item not found.
 But behind the scene it really worked.